alexwcheng/athleisure-advertising/README.md

    - Which **platform** are consumers using most for their searches?

 #
-### Project Goals
+### Project Goals:
-The goals for the project are as follows:

-   -  Based on our findings, we will provide at least 3 confident recommendations to the athleisure startup company's marketing team to figure out the best keywords, best timing, and best platform to run their ads.
+-  Provide recommendations to the athleisure startup company to determine the best keywords, best timing, and best platform to run their ads.
-   -  We will arrive at these recommendations by analyzing data from Wordtracker - a paid database service with a representative sample of Google, Youtube, and Amazon search query data volume for a 1-year period between June 2018 and May 2019.

 #
 ### Data